mwestera/py4ling/exercises/1_preparation.md

 **1.7.** For this course please install the **PyCharm IDE** on your computer: https://www.jetbrains.com/pycharm/ .
 The 'community edition' is open-source, available for every operating system, and more than sufficient for our needs.
 Installation is very user-friendly, and you can install it without changing any of the default settings (or tweak them if you know what they do).

 **1.8.** Once you have installed PyCharm, execute it (e.g., launch it from the start menu) and on the PyCharm entry screen click the big '+' button to create a _new project_.
 Again, all the default settings are fine.
 If Python is not yet installed on your system, PyCharm offers to do this for you when you click "create".
-Please do so, and again, the default Python version is fine.
+Please do so, and again, the default Python version should be fine, but make sure it's at least **Python 3.6**.
 (To clarify: Python is a programming language.
 PyCharm is a program to help you write Python programs.)

 **1.9.** Inside your newly created project, have a look at the file `main.py` (which, on the default settings, PyCharm will have created for you) and try to run it.